 Trajectory forms also vary in respect to path shape.
-The current studies were designed to investigate the use of path shape as information about event identity as well as the combination of path shape and speed profile.
+The present studies were designed to investigate the use of path shape as information about event identity as well as the combination of path shape and speed profile.
 In Experiment 1, different events were created by varying the shape of the path along which an object traveled at constant speed.
 Observers became familiar with the events by viewing them from a perspective, which placed the paths in a frontoparallel plane.
 Subsequently, recognition was tested when events were viewed with the motion in a horizontal plane at eye level (thus, extending in depth) to determine the potential effects of perspective distortions.
 In Experiment 2, an object moved along a circular path with different speed profiles.
 Again, observers became familiar with the different events while viewing motion in a frontoparallel plane.
 Subsequently, recognition was tested while viewing motions in depth.
 Finally, in Experiment 3, both path shapes and speed profiles were varied.
-Five different path shapes were combined with five different speed profiles to create 25 different events.
+Five different path shapes were combined with 5 different speed profiles to create 25 different events.
 The ability to recognize the events in terms of the path shapes and speed profiles was tested when observers viewed the motions in depth so that viewing was subject to perspective distortions.

 As shown in Appendix A, the speed profile and path shape of a trajectory form are specified in the optical flows.
-If $T_0$ is the optical translation and $E_0$ is the optical expansion/contraction component, then the speed profile is specified by where D(t) is the viewing distance.
-If viewing distance is large (that is, $D \gg \Delta D$ , where $\Delta D = D{max}$ - $D{min}$ over the course of the event), then D(t) $\approx$ Dc (that is, D constant).
-At closer distances, D(t) = Dc yields perspective distortions as discussed and investigated by Wickelgren and Bingham (2004).
-The path shape requires the direction of motion, $\emptyset(t)$ , in addition to the speed.
+If $T{o}$ is the optical translation and $E{o}$ is the optical expansion/contraction component, the speed profile is specified by where D(t) is the viewing distance.
+If viewing distance is large (that is, $D \gg \Delta D$ , where $\Delta D = D{max} - D{min}$ over the course of the event), then $D(t) \approx D_c$ (that is, D constant).
+At closer distances, $D(t) = D_c$ yields perspective distortions as discussed and investigated by Wickelgren and Bingham (2004).
+The path shape requires the direction of motion, $\phi(t)$ , in addition to the speed.
+The direction is specified by $\phi(t) = \arctan[E_o(t)/T_o(t)]$ .
+Given the availability of both speed and path in the optics, we expected that observers might perceive these events in terms of these two separable aspects of the form rather than as a single integral form; that is, they should be able to distinguish a set of speed profiles and a set of path shapes rather than the set of events composed as the product of these two sets.

-$$V(t) = D(t) sqrt(T_o^2(t) + E_o^2(t)),$$
+$$V(t) = D(t) \sqrt{T{o}^{2}(t) + E{o}^{2}(t)},$$